Best Enrichment for Senegal Parrot

 Physical Exercise Recommendations for Senegal Parrot

 Physical activity for Senegal Parrot should reflect their moderate exercise needs and Small-Medium (9-10 inches, 120-170 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Senegal Parrot, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue signs include heavy breathing, slowing down, not wanting to continue, and lying down during activity.
 Senegal Parrot birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Senegal Parrot birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Senegal Parrot benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Senegal Parrot